magicalpanda/MagicalRecord/README.md

 And, before your app exits, you can use the clean up method:

-	[MagicalRecordHelpers cleanUp];
+	[MagicalRecord cleanUp];

 ## iCloud Support

   Apps built for iOS5+ and OSX Lion 10.7.2+ can take advantage of iCloud to sync Core Data stores.
-To implement this functionality with Magical Record, use **one** of the following setup calls instead of those listed in the previous section:
+To implement this functionality with MagicalRecord, use **one** of the following setup calls instead of those listed in the previous section:

   	+ (void) setupCoreDataStackWithiCloudContainer:(NSString *)icloudBucket localStoreNamed:(NSString *)localStore;
   	+ (void) setupCoreDataStackWithiCloudContainer:(NSString *)containerID contentNameKey:(NSString *)contentNameKey localStoreNamed:(NSString *)localStoreName cloudStorePathComponent:(NSString *)pathSubcomponent;